|

 facts about his childhood, how he had known their mother from schooldays, his degree course at Medical School and Birmingham University

 followed by placement at the Queen Elizabeth hospital.
+Harry

 was also in a mood to talk openly.
 Seeing his brother’s eyes constantly